krutikagouroji/healthcare-sql-analysis/README.md

 JOIN conditions c ON e.patient = c.patient AND e.id = c.encounter
 WHERE c.description ILIKE '%cystitis%';
 \`\`\`
-**Findings:** Finding: Encounters associated with a cystitis diagnosis totaled $80,693.75 in claim costs across the dataset, reflecting the cumulative cost of treating this common urinary tract condition among the patient population.
+**Findings:** Encounters associated with a cystitis diagnosis totaled $80,693.75 in claim costs across the dataset, reflecting the cumulative cost of treating this common urinary tract condition among the patient population.

 ![Total cost of encounters linked to cystitis](Total-cost-of-encounters-linked-to-cystitis.png)